dervish666/win7migration/README.md

     Backup Process

-        Each market adjusts the defauls.txt file to suit their usage Format USB stick to NTFS with at least 64GB capacity Copy entire win7migration folder to usb stick Floorwalker then takes USB to the users machine runs BackupUserData.bat from the USB
+        Each market adjusts the defaults.txt file to suit their usage Format USB stick to NTFS with at least 64GB capacity Copy entire win7migration folder to usb stick Floorwalker then takes USB to the users machine runs BackupUserData.bat from the USB